hsigeman/findZX/README.md

 If a large amount of samples are used (more than 10 individuals with a genome size of 1Gbp), or an organism with a very large genome, the times and number of cores specified might have to be changed.

-Start the pipeline within a **tmux** session to ensure that the run is not stopped if you disconnect from the server (https://github.com/tmux/tmux/wiki):
+Start the pipeline within a [tmux](#https://github.com/tmux/tmux/wiki) session to ensure that the run is not stopped if you disconnect from the server:

     tmux new -s <name_of_session>

 ## Known issues <a name="issues"></a>